How to Create a WordPress Privacy Policy for Your Website

 Where Should You Display Your WordPress Website’s Privacy Policy?

 • Footer: Include a link to your privacy policy in the footer section of your website.
-This common practice makes it easy for users to find the policy from any page.
+This is an accepted practice to make the policy conveniently available from each page.

-• Registration and Sign-Up Pages: If you collect personal information during the registration or sign-up process, display a link to your privacy policy on those pages.
+• Registration and sign-up pages: If you are gathering personal information when a user signs up or registers on your website, link to your privacy policy on these pages.

 FAQ